LaurenceA/SEMT20003/README.md

-# EMAT31530: Introduction to AI
+# SEMT20003: Introduction to AI
 The course will introduce AI, with a focus on neural networks in PyTorch.

 ## Staff
 - [Laurence Aitchison](http://www.gatsby.ucl.ac.uk/~laurence/) [laurence.aitchison@bristol.ac.uk] (unit director)

 ## Teaching Block Structure
-* This course runs across TB1 + TB2.
+* This course runs in TB2.
-* TB1: all the teaching happens in TB1.
-* TB2: there is a group project in the first half of TB2.

 ## Prerequisites
-EMAT20011, EMAT10006 (or equivalent units, i.e good knowledge and experience with Python and basic statistics)
+Linear algebra, basic statistics, basic Python.

 ## Course Structure

 The course is taught in a "flipped classroom model".
 So there are no in-person lectures (we wouldn't be able to schedule them anyway given the wide range of cohorts on the course).
 Instead, there are extensive pdf notes, iPython notebooks and videos.
 Then, you can ask questions through the 2-hour weekly TA-led problem classes, and the 1-hour weekly lecturer-led QA session (see Feedback below).

-## Course Materials for TB1:
+## Course Materials
 Course materials for each week will be posted here on Monday.
 Course materials each week will include some combination of:
 * Notes
   - There are pdf notes for every week of taught material.